 - White wine

-Spanish mackerel and Atlantic mackerel fillets and whole fish have a similar price per pound.
+Spanish and Atlantic mackerel fillets and whole fish have a similar price per pound.
 Whole Atlantic mackerel fish costs $15.98 per pound.
 Whole Spanish mackerel fish costs $15.59 per pound.

 I checked the Fulton fish market online for prices: